Editor's note: This story has been updated with details about Livingston's latest album release and upcoming local tour dates.

 But, back to India.

-Interest in Eastern spirituality had drawn Livingston's family to the country and, during hiatuses from recording and touring in Texas, he often stayed there with his wife, Iris, an artist, and young sons Tucker and Trevor.
+Interest in Eastern culture had drawn Livingston's family to the country and, during hiatuses from recording and touring in Texas, he often stayed there with his wife, Iris, an artist, and young sons Tucker and Trevor.
 In 1986, he heard about the State Department program through a friend and prepared a presentation on western music history, which featured traditional and contemporary folk and country songs.

 Livingston's first international gigs featured fellow Lost Gonzo John Inmon, but when Inmon decided to return to the U.S., Livingston pitched a new idea: He could tour solo, playing with local musicians at each show.